chenwei-zhang/papers-model-building-from-cryoem-maps/README.md

 ## 1. Introduction<a name="introduction"></a>

-This repository provides a list of the state-of-the-art methods in atomic model building with cryo-EM density maps.
-These methods leverage a combination of machine learning, deep learning, and other computational approaches.
+This repository provides a list of the state-of-the-art methods in atomic model building (with cryo-EM density maps).
+These methods leverage a combination of machine learning, deep learning, and other computational algorithms.
 <br>
 *Note: Model names from the papers are coloured with* ${\color{red} \texttt{[RED]}}$.